sak96/todo.conky/README.md

     ```

 ## How to use?
-    1.to add todo use
+    1. to add todo use\
 	> todo add "task 1"
-    1.to remove todo number 7 use
+    1. to remove todo number 7 use\
 	> todo remove 7
-    1.to remove all use
+    1. to remove all use\
 	> todo remove all